azarketa/Thermodynamics-theoretical-pills/source/09_Energy_work_and_heat.md

 ---

-:::{admonition} Tip: interpretation
+:::{tip} Tip: interpretation
-:class: tip, dropdown
+:class: dropdown

 A detailed interpretation in terms of energy, work and heat interactions may ensue when introducing the $1^{\text{st}}$ law formally.
 However, some preliminary hints can be provided so far.
 For the same expansion ratio ($V_2/V_1 = 2$), the **work output** depends on how the system exchanges heat: